justinread/gravsphere/README.txt

 To run these codes, you will need to install: python3.x, numpy, scipy, matplotlib and emcee

+The code has been verified to work with: python 3.6.3 scipy version 0.19.1 numpy version 1.13.3 matplotlib version 2.1.0 emcee version 3.0rc2

 :::: CITATIONS ::::
 If using this code, please cite the following code papers: